How to trace World War 2 ancestors

 Search for your ancestor amongst lists of British Army, Royal Navy and Royal Air Force personnel, including:

-If your Second World War ancestors were taken prisoner by enemy forces, there is a strong chance you will find them in our exclusive collection of Prisoner of War records.
+If your British Second World War ancestors were taken prisoner by enemy forces, there is a strong chance you will find them in our exclusive collection of Prisoner of War records.
 Released in association with the National Archives, this vast collection contains more than 3.5 million diverse records taken from a wide variety of sources including papers from the Foreign Office, Colonial Office, War Office, Admiralty and Air Force.

 This collection will reveal much more than just your ancestor's rank, regiment, date of capture and place of imprisonment.
-Through the records you can gain insight into the experience of a prisoner of war.
-Some volumes include inspection reports of prison camps, which describe the buildings, provisions and equipment in detail.
+Through the records, you can gain insight into the experience of a prisoner of war.
+Some volumes include inspection reports of prison camps, describing the buildings, provisions and equipment in detail.
 Every branch of the military is represented – army, navy and air force.
 There are thousands of records of seamen being detained and records of whole crews of ships being held.
 Civilians, merchant seamen, diplomats and even missionaries, priests, nuns and friars can be found.

 Transcripts will reveal your ancestor's service number, service branch rank, regiment, occupation and award type while images of the original documents may even explain the actions that lead to your ancestor being given their award.

 Taken on 29 September 1939 to assist with conscription, the allocation of resources and the issuing of national identity cards, the Register provides a rare snapshot of civilian life on the eve of the Second World War.

 These records will enable you to discover exactly what your Second World War ancestors did for a living, maps of where they lived and even who their neighbours were.

 While the Register does not record military personnel who were actively serving at the time, your ancestor will appear if they joined up or were conscripted after 29 September 1939.
 It also features those who served on the Home Front.

 Other articles recommended for you